Primes with a missing digit: distribution in arithmetic progressions and an application in sieve theory: Preliminaries from sieve methods

 \begin{remark} We will refer to $\lambda^{\pm}$ as the \emph{sieve weights} or \emph{sifting weights} in this paper. \end{remark}

-Now we are ready to state the Fundamental Lemma of Sieve Theory in the special case when the dimension $\varkappa$ equals $1/2$, often refer to as the {\it semi-linear sieve} or the {\it half-dimensional sieve}.
+Now we are ready to state the Fundamental Lemma of Sieve Theory in the special case when the dimension $\varkappa$ equals $1/2$, often referred to as the {\it semi-linear sieve} or the {\it half-dimensional sieve}.